FunkyFr3sh/petool/README.md

 Below are some C/C++ examples for how these macros are used in practice.

+Note: All labels passed to the macros must be prefixed with _ and C++ functions must be defined with EXTERN_C

 ### Call
 The `CALL` macro writes a CALL instruction at _from_ to _to_.
 It is commonly used to replace an existing function call with a call to your own function.
 This is